mcealera/amazon-connect-workshop/README.md

 7. Wait a couple of minutes and give yourself another call.
 You should not be greeted by name!.
 8. If you do not receive the greeting, you can troubleshoot your flow using CloudWatch logs!
 Navigate to Services > CloudWatch > Logs > Log Groups > (aws/connect/(yourConnectInstanceName).

 # 5. More personalization - Store user interactions

-In this section we will use a Lambda to update DynamoDB based on the choices the user makes in the IVR - a language selection.
+In this section we will use a Lambda to update DynamoDB based on the choices the user makes in the IVR - in this case, a language selection.
 We will use this information on subsequent calls to add another layer of personalization to our greeting.

 ### 5.1 Creating the updateCustomer Lambda